-(57) ABSTRACT
+(57)ABSTRACT

-A system for a spatial-gesture user interface employing grammatical rules at various levels.
-Various distinct subset of the gestemes can be concatenated in space and time to construct a distinct gestures.
-Real-time spatial-gesture information measured by a spatial-gesture user interface is processed to at least a recognized sequence of specific gestemes and that the sequence of gestemes that the user's execution a gesture has been completed.
-The specific gesture rendered by the user is recognized according to the sequence of gestemes.
-Many additional features are then provided from this foundation, including gesture grammars, structuredmeaning gesture-lexicon, imposed interpretations, context, and the use of gesture-rendering prosody.
-The invention can be used to provide very general spatial-gesture grammar user interface for touchscreens, high dimensional touch pad (hdtp), free-space camera, and other user interfaces.
+A system for a spatial-gesture user interface employing grammatical rules at gesture levels.
+Real-time spatial-gesture information measured by a spatial-gesture user interface is processed to at least a recognized sequence of specific gestures and that the sequence of gestures that the user's execution of a gesture sequence has been completed.
+Many additional features are then provided from this foundation, including gesture grammars, structured-meaning gesturelexicon, imposed interpretations, context, and gesture-rendering prosody.
+The invention can be used to provide very general spatial-gesture grammar user interface for touchscreens, high dimensional touch pad (HDTP), free-space camera, and other user interfaces.
+In an implementation, each individual gesture rendered by the user can be recognized according to the sequence of recognized gestemes derived from information measured by a spatial-gesture user interface.
+In an implementation, various distinct subsets of gestemes can be concatenated in space and time to construct a sequence of individual gestures.